hend07/NDI-AI-Assistant/README.md

 * Applies **Maximal Marginal Relevance (MMR)** to improve retrieval diversity.
 * Generates evidence-grounded answers using an LLM.
 * Provides source and page references for the retrieved evidence.
+* Accepts live governance/risk events through an asynchronous pipeline and indexes accepted events into the same knowledge base in real time.

 Through the interactive **Gradio UI**, users can ask questions such as: